 Jonathan is also actively involved in the firm’s direct action opt-out practice.
 He represented numerous clients in opt-out actions brought against American Realty Capital Properties, which resulted in settlements totaling $85 million, and more recently represented 18 institutional clients in opt-out actions brought against Valeant Pharmaceuticals, Inc., which resulted in confidential settlements.

 Jonathan is an editor of the American Bar Association’s Class Actions and Derivative Suits Committee’s Newsletter.
-He has authored numerous articles relating to class actions and the federal securities laws, which have appeared in Reuters, Pensions & Investments, and SACRS Magazine.
+He has authored numerous articles relating to class actions and the federal securities laws, which have appeared in Pensions & Investments, and SACRS Magazine, and has a recurring column with Reuters.
 Jonathan has also been a member of the Board of Governors of the Association of Business Trial Lawyers (ABTL).

 For his achievements, Jonathan has been recognized by Benchmark Litigation as a “Litigation Star” and selected to its "Under 40 Hot List" of the "most notable up-and-coming litigators" in the U.S. He was also selected by Law360 as a national “Rising Star” and has been named by the Daily Journal as one of the “Top 40 Under 40” legal professionals in California.
 Leading industry publication Lawdragon has also named him to its “500 Leading Plaintiff Financial Lawyers” list.